Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 Similar to Canva, Adobe Express is a powerful browser and mobile app graphic design tool.
 It started as Adobe Spark, rebranded as Adobe Creative Cloud Express, and is today known just as Adobe Express.
 It is one of many offerings by Adobe, which have been providing software for creative professionals for over 40 years.
 Through its many acquisitions and developments over the past few decades, Adobe has become arguably the number one leading provider of creative software tools in the industry today.
 Cross-platform compatibility is one of many reasons why people might choose Adobe Express over its competitors like Canva.

-The new Adobe Express, launched in August 2023, features a unified editor, which makes asset creation easier for use across different outputs like video, photo, PDF, etc. It also integrates Adobe Firefly generative AI features including Text to Image and Text Effects.
+Adobe Express features a unified editor, which makes asset creation easier for use across different outputs like video, photo, PDF, etc. It also integrates seamlessly with Adobe Firefly generative AI features including Generate image, Generate video, Insert object, Remove object, Generate template, Generate similar, and Generate text effects.

 #1: Ease Of Use